Rutujeet/centralized-blockchain/README.md

 # Simplified Centralized Blockchain Demo

 This project demonstrates a basic implementation of a centralized blockchain system inspired by the core concepts of Bitcoin.
-It's designed for educational purposes to help understand the fundamentals of blockchain technology.

 ## Table of Contents
 1. [Project Overview](#project-overview)
 2. [Components](#components)